matt9527-marist/MyObsidianNotes/Machine Learning/003 Supervised Learning and Regression.md

 Even if we were to form a perfect estimate for *f*, so that the estimated response took the form y^ = f^(x), our prediction would still have some error!
 	y is also a function of error e, which, by definition, cannot be predicted using x.
 	Therefore, variability associated with e also affects the accuracy of our predictions.
 This is known as the #irreducible error.
-Also, f^ will not be a perfected estimate for *f*, and this inaccuracya will introduce some error.
+Also, f^ will not be a perfected estimate for *f*, and this inaccuracy will introduce some error.
 This is known as #reducible error.
 The accuracy of 𝑓(𝐱;𝐷) as an estimate for 𝑦 therefore depends then on two quantities, the reducible error and the irreducible error.
 ![[Pasted image 20250908160318.png]]
 Two important points to consider: **bias** and **variance**.